Testing autumn for All Blacks will turn out to be a gift, says Bath’s Todd Blackadder

 While he backs New Zealand to respond by claiming a third successive world title, Blackadder admits the gap between his nation and the rest has reduced significantly.

-He said: “There's not a lot of difference between teams on the scoreboard now and, although there might be a difference in styles, when you looked at New Zealand v Ireland last week, in terms of intensity you'll not get a better Test match anywhere.
+He said: “There’s not a lot of difference between teams on the scoreboard now and, although there might be a difference in styles, when you looked at New Zealand v Ireland last week, in terms of intensity you’ll not get a better anywhere.

 “England can also take heart from the fact that while they probably haven’t got their best team available at the moment, they still pushed New Zealand close and could well have won.

-are looking very strong and Scotland are improving, so it should be a hell of a and I'm looking forward to watching that.
-But I still think where the All Blacks have the edge is they're a little bit more consistent and that could tell in Japan.”
+are looking very strong and Scotland are improving, so it should be a hell of a Six Nations and I’m looking forward to watching that.
+But I still think where the All Blacks have the edge is they’re a little bit more consistent and that could tell in Japan.”

 NEALE HARVEY